CrypticShadow01/90DaysOfDevOps/Days/Day 02.md

 Enable provisioning with a shell script.
 Additional provisioners such as Ansible, Chef, Docker, Puppet and Salt are also available.

-Alongside this, I learn some basic Linux comands and File architecture.
+Alongside this, I learn some basic Linux comands.
 It was a prodcutive day overall.